Speak of the Devil (1989 film): Plot

 The next day, the punkers encounter the cops at the park that have been harassing them and watch as they die in a crash with a garbage truck that crushes them.
-After Maggot, their female member, gets the larger bust size she had wished for, they realize they're getting what they want and join Isabelle's church.
+After Maggot, their female member, gets the larger bust size she had wished for, they realize they are getting what they want and join Isabelle's church.
 Eve meanwhile has visions of the demonic girl and the devil in the house.
 As Jonah keeps having doubts, Isabelle keeps stringing him along to keep him in control.

 By now, the church has started having ritual sacrifices of chickens and goats, and Isabelle uses Mort's visions of the stock market to further her wealth.
 She also hears of a display of museum artifacts involving devil worship and Count Dracula and has the punkers steal them for her own collection.
 They're traced to the church by Officer Seligman, who becomes smitten with Eve.
 He tries to arrest them, but Mort reports a phony terrorist report and has to let them go.
 That night, the gathering at the church with the relics culminates with an orgy and the death of one of the punkers who impales himself on one of the artifacts.